HoffsMH/ex-tl/taskell.md

 - ensure that repeating jobs DONOT start when running cli commands
 - options to peel off most recent from jrnl archive into current directory
 - add the ability to copy a ## heading and its content and automatically create a new md file that is named appropriately
+- remove the runonce module and fold into supervisor